jdmonin/JSettlers2/doc/Readme.developer.md

 command `*STARTBOTGAME* [maxBots]`.
 See the "Robots (AI)" section for more details on bot testing.

+### JSettlers client properties for debugging and testing

+To use any of these, specify them in the IDE or java command line as JVM parameters (before the SOCPlayerClient class name, not after):

+- `-Djsettlers.locale=es_MX` - Use a different locale
+- `-Djsettlers.debug.traffic=Y` - Print network traffic; see above for details
+- `-Djsettlers.debug.clear_prefs=PI_width,PI_height` - Remove these persistent
+  preferences at startup.
+See SOCPlayerClient PREF_* fields for all name keys.

 ## Setup instructions for JSettlers as an Eclipse project